Tessy8/3D-Reproduction-of-a-Truck/README.md

-This is the reproduction of the Heavy Truck in the image file with AutoCAD By Testimony Adams
+This is the reproduction of a Heavy Truck, a Bedroom and the body of a House with AutoCAD By Testimony Adams